-Does your form have two separate fields for first name and last name?
-If it does, you are making it harder for users to fill out your form.
+Does your form have two separate fields for the user’s name?
+If it does, you’re making it harder for them to fill out your form.
 But there’s a better way.

 Split Name Fields Cause Problems

 Not every user has a first and last name.
 Their cultural background determines how their name is formed.
-For example, if you’re from Latin America, chances are that you have two last names, one from each parent.
-If you’re Chinese, your family name is first, personal name is last, and they’re always used together.
+For example, if you’re from Latin America, the chances are that you have two last names, one from each parent.
+If you’re Chinese, your family name is first, personal name is last, and you always use them together.

 Single “Full Name” Field

 A single field labeled “Full Name” is more culturally inclusive.
-Full name may include first, middle, last, family and other given names.
+The full name may include first, middle, last, family and other given names.
 It allows users to type in their name without splitting them into first and last.
-This is aligned with how users perceive their name as a single coherent entity.
+This approach makes the text field usable for every user no matter what culture they come from.

 The structure of a name is not the same across cultures.
 Users who visit your site will consist of a broad range of people from different countries.
 Your name field should be culturally inclusive so that no one struggles to fill out your form.
-With most things in life two is better than one.
-But when it comes to name fields one is better than two.
+With most things in life, having two is better than one.
+But when it comes to name fields, having one is better than two.